 You can still access the Peyto Lake viewpoint in the winter, and it’s well worth the short hike and peak if some snowshoers or skiers have cleared a trail through the snow.

 It’s best not to go further than the viewpoint in the winter unless you are prepared with avalanche gear and knowledge.
-Wintertime access is limited to the more adventurous and experience on skis or split boards.
+Wintertime access is limited to the more adventurous and experienced on skis or split boards.

 In the winter, Peyto Lake will also be frozen and covered in snow, so you can not witness the gorgeous blue.